& The Summer Garden Blog Hop

 Explore More

-How to Make a Knit Stitch.
-Part 2 of a step by step tutorial on the basic stitches of knitting.
+How to Make a Purl Stitch.
+Part 3 of a step by step tutorial on the basic stitches of knitting.